Listen to this article:

 Hot yoga is traditionally based on the Bikram style, a challenging set sequence of asanas.
 However, today, it refers to any dynamic yoga style practiced in a heated room.
 For Bikram yoga, the room is set to 105 degrees with 40% humidity to create a sauna-like feel.

-The purpose of hot yoga is to release toxins and lose weight.
+The purpose of hot yoga is to release toxins and promote weight loss.
 In addition, the hot temperatures increase your flexibility so that you can stretch deeper.
 However, this style can be overwhelming for people without an existing yoga practice and leave you exhausted rather than replenished.

 What Yoga Styles Are Best For Beginners?